 [Now you can listen to the Big Fresh as a podcast!]

 Find Ways to Offer Praise

 I have a German shepherd puppy, and my quest since she’s arrived in our home has been to train her so that she grows up to be a respectful and calm dog.
 Currently, she is exceptionally cute, as puppies are.
 Given my decades as an educator, I know that cute wears off.
-When it does, the hope is a well-mannered dog remains.
+The hope is that when it does, a well-mannered dog will remain.

 Since I’m an educator and not a dog trainer, I googled how to train a dog.
 It turns out that there are many philosophies when it comes to dog training.
 To anyone who knows me, it is not a surprise that I’m drawn to the belief in positive reinforcement.